 This is the largest fresh water island in the world and is located in the middle of the largest island in Lake Nicaragua.
 It is also home to two volcanoes: Concepcion and Maderas.
 It was named a UNESCO Biosphere Preserve in 2010.

-What to do on Ometepe Island
+Things to do on Ometepe Island, Nicaragua

 1. Ometepe has some cute tiny towns that you can explore on a horseback tour.
 There are plenty of hiking trails that run in all directions.
 So enjoy one hour or a five-hour tour.